 - Pay attention to your initial ETCO2 reading!

 Phase 3: “The Seattle Switch” (No offense to any city or department that does it the same way)

-- At the 1:45 mark you should be thinking about the next defibrillation
+- At the 1:45 mark in the cycle you should pre-charge the defibrillator without interrupting compressions

 - Tip: If you are doing 30:2 you can see the heart rhythm during ventilations